elves/elvish/README.md

 [![logo](https://elvish.io/assets/logo.svg)](https://elvish.io/)

-Elvish is a cross-platform shell suitable for both interactive use and scripting.
-It features a full-fledged, non-POSIX-shell programming language with advanced features like namespacing and anonymous functions, and a powerful, fully programmable user interface that works well out of the box.
+Elvish is a cross-platform shell, supporting Linux, BSDs and Windows.
+It features an expressive programming language, with features like namespacing and anonymous functions, and a fully programmable user interface with friendly defaults.
+It is suitable for both interactive use and scripting.

 ... which is not 100% true yet.
 Elvish is already suitable for most daily interactive use, but it is not yet complete.
 Contributions are more than welcome!